wttech/CQ-Unix-Toolkit/README.md

           -g                    locate package by additional group ID

 so you can find out how to operate and specify required arguments.
+We are working to be able to help users point correct syntax or provide suggestions in case of incorrect command line is passed.

 Supported shell environments
 ----------------------------

-Currently CQ Unix Toolkit supports only some subset of shell environments, however that list will be improved in the next releases.
+Currently CQ Unix Toolkit supports only some subset of all shell environments, however that list will be improved in the next releases.
-For each command default shell is used and it is indicated by /bin/sh symbolic link in your system.
+For each command default shell indicated by /bin/sh symbolic link in your system is used.
+In case of problems you can prefix command with shell name to use non-default shell i.e. (`bash ./cqbld` instead of `./cqbld`).

 * bash (tested and fully supported)
 * dash (tested and fully supported)